 The Project Area and surrounding vicinity contains a significant archaeological and historical record that, in many cases, has not been well documented or recorded.
 The Lower Colorado River Valley contains a number of important sites of cultural and/or archaeological importance that are integral to the cultural traditions of Native American Tribes, and their relationship to the Colorado River.
 These resources include, but are not limited to, archaeological sites, geoglyphs, rock art, trails, and dance paths/circles.
 There are also important historic-period resources, such as Route 66 and its associated features and archaeological sites, located throughout the region.
-In addition, geological units with moderate to high paleontological sensitivity, such as Quaternary

-Alluvium, the Bouse Formation, and the Chemehuevi Formation, have yielded significant vertebrate and microvertebrate fossils in the surrounding vicinity.
+In addition, geological units with moderate to high paleontological sensitivity, such as Quaternary Alluvium, the Bouse Formation, and the Chemehuevi Formation, have yielded significant vertebrate and microvertebrate fossils in the surrounding vicinity.
 Thus, there is a potential for ongoing and future development projects in the Project vicinity to disturb areas that may contain cultural resources.

 Many of the cultural resources within the geographic scope have already been subjected to impacts as a result of past projects, including the introduction of transportation, energy, and recreational facilities, expansion of population centers, flood control management and water supply, as well as through construction of the PG&E projects at the Station and within surrounding areas and other ground-disturbing activities undertaken in developing the Final Groundwater Remedy Project.
-Projects undertaken before environmental laws such as CEOA were in place may not have considered, or mitigated, significant impacts to cultural resources, and may have resulted in damage to important cultural resources such as geoglyphs, trails, and other resources that retain significant cultural value to Interested Tribes, as well as historic-period resources, paleontological resources, and human remains.
-Projects that have already been implemented or may occur in the foreseeable future at or near the Project Area could impact cultural resources.
-These projects include PG&E projects at the Station (1A through 1F), BLM Ouarry Operations (2B), the LCR National Wildlife Refuges CMP (4A), the Topock Marsh Water Infrastructure Improvement Project on the HNWR (4B), Sacramento Wash Improvements (4C), Moabi Regional Park Improvements (7A), Pirate Cove Resort (7B), Topock Marina Improvements (9A), the Sterling Solar Project (9B), and Distribution System Upgrades (11A).
+Projects undertaken before environmental laws such as CEOA were in place may not have considered, or mitigated, significant impacts to cultural resources, and may have resulted in damage to important cultural resources such as geoglyphs, trails, and other resources that retain significant cultural value to Interested Tribes prehistoric archaeological sites, as well as historic-period resources, paleontological resources, and human remains.
+Projects that have already implemented or may occur in the recently been completed, are currently under construction, or are-foreseeable future at or near the Project Area and may could impact cultural resources.
+These projects include: PG&E projects at the Station (1A through 1F), BLM Quarry Operations (2B), the LCR National Wildlife Refuges CMP (4A), the Topock Marsh Water Infrastructure Improvement Project on the HNWR (4B), Sacramento Wash Improvements (4C), Moabi Regional Park Improvements (7A), Pirate Cove Resort (7B), Topock Marina Improvements (9A), the Sterling Solar Project (9B), and Distribution System Upgrades (11A).

 These projects have the potential to involve ground-disturbing activities that would directly impact significant cultural resources.
-These projects may also bring additional people (e.g., work crews, residents, tourists) into the area that may result in increased rates of vandalism or OHV use that may directly or indirectly impact resources.
-These projects may also result in visual, auditory, and other environmental impacts that may adversely affect the Topock TCP.
-For these reasons, the combined impacts on cultural resources in the geographic scope would be considered cumulatively significant.
-This conclusion is consistent with the certified Groundwater FEIR which also found a significant and unavoidable impact to cultural resources.
+These projects may also bring additional people (e.g., work crews, residents, tourists) into the area that may result in increased rates of vandalism or Off Highway Vehicle (OHV) use that may directly or indirectly impact resources.